LearningLocker/docs/src/installation.md

 1. Depending on your set up, you may need to append "public" to your site URL e.g. "yoursite.com/public/".
 2. MongoDB doesn’t allow full stops (".") in keys.
 Therefore, we replace all full stops in keys with "&46;" on incoming objects (such as statements) and the opposite on outgoing objects.
 3. To host Learning Locker on a HTTPS site, please see the ["Hosting Learning Locker on https:// site" thread](https://groups.google.com/forum/#!topic/learning-locker/3Y0VGYPV1d8).
 4. If you get a 404 error for the "/login" or "/register" page.
-Please see the ["Installation Problem" thread](https://groups.google.com/forum/#!topic/learning-locker/ULtoICNOKa0), you may also need to check [issue 477](https://github.com/LearningLocker/learninglocker/issues/477).
+Please see the ["Installation Problem" thread](https://groups.google.com/forum/#!topic/learning-locker/ULtoICNOKa0), you may also need to check the ["Register your first user returns not found" issue](https://github.com/LearningLocker/learninglocker/issues/477).
 5. If Learning Locker can't connect to MongoDB, please check out the ["Windows install Failed to connect" thread](https://groups.google.com/forum/#!topic/learning-locker/B_UX6opI9tg).
+6. If you'd like to turn debugging information off, please check out the ["Clockwork directory takes a few GB of space" issue](https://github.com/LearningLocker/learninglocker/issues/808).